twg/frontend-scaffolding/readme.md

 Like the grid the combo supports a number of modifiers, these include:

-- `.combo.combo--middle` - vetically centers the combo items
+- `.combo.combo--middle` - vertically centers the combo items
 - `.combo.combo--bottom` - bottom align the combo items
 - `.combo.combo--narrow` - halves the gutter value
 - `.combo.combo--wide` - doubles the gutter value